koppor/plantuml/README.md

 Your latex distribution should take care.

-For manual installation, copy `plantuml.*` to your local texmf folder in the subdirectoy `tex/latex/plantuml`.
+For manual installation, copy `plant-uml.*` to your local texmf folder in the subdirectoy `tex/latex/plant-uml`.
 See [the discussion at tex.sx](https://tex.stackexchange.com/q/27982/9075) for the concrete location of the folder on your system.

 ## Development